dotnet/docs-aspire/docs/caching/includes/redis-app-host.md

 ---

-In your app host project, register the .NET Aspire StackExchange Redis as a resource using the <xref:Aspire.Hosting.RedisBuilderExtensions.AddRedis%2A> method and consume the service using the following methods:
+In your app host project, register the .NET Aspire Stack Exchange Redis as a resource using the <xref:Aspire.Hosting.RedisBuilderExtensions.AddRedis%2A> method and consume the service using the following methods: